-For joint degree candidates: three semesters of full tuition and a minimum of 12 full courses (36 credits, equivalent to one and one half years in residence) must be taken while enrolled at F&ES eight courses of which must be taken at the School of Forestry and Environmental Studies.
+For joint degree candidates: three semesters of full tuition and a minimum of 12 full courses (36 credits, equivalent to one and one half years in residence) must be taken while enrolled at F&ES eight full credit (3 or more credits) courses of which must be taken at the School of Forestry and Environmental Studies.
 The student’s course schedule must meet the curriculum requirement of one of our programs that should be so designated on the registration form.

 Only work completed under the supervision of a Yale University faculty member is accepted as credit toward these degrees.